 I continued to have a conversation with my dad in which I told him that I’ll do my best to listen if he tries to get in touch with me and that dreams are usually a good way to communicate if he knows how to do that.
 Then I told him that I’m going to get going now…and the cuckoo clock cuckooed again!

-When I stood up to leave, the phone started ringing, and I was afraid to answer it.
+When I stood up to leave, the (landline) phone rang, and I was afraid to answer it!
 But I did.
 Nobody was on the line when I answered.
 No clicks or anything.
 Just silence.
 I said hello at least three times before hanging up.
 I had been at the house for more than eight hours, and the phone hadn’t rung a single time until that moment when I got up to leave.

 After leaving the house, I called my daughter to share the experience with her, and she reminded me that the only other time she’d heard the cuckoo clock sound was right after my mom passed away.
 I’d forgotten about that.
 But at the time, it seemed like a big deal.